 The programme attracts a diverse body of local and international students.
 Many have prior professional experiences in architecture, landscape architecture and urban planning.
 Graduates pursue a career as design professionals with access to the world’s most dynamic markets.
 The teaching staff includes leading academics and practitioners in urban design and other disciplines.

 The MUD core courses cover urban design theories, site planning, ecology, research methods, design technologies and design thinking.
 The urban design studio projects expose students to a range of contemporary urban design issues and challenges.
 Students are required to attend a compulsory fieldtrip to local or overseas destinations that are related to courses.
 The department also organize optional local fieldtrips on monthly basis

-During the 3 semesters, 12 months programme, students are expected to complete a minimum of 90 credits courses, including 5 core courses, 1 elective course, 2 studio courses and 1 dissertation and design thesis.
+During the 3 semesters, 12 months programme, students are expected to complete a minimum of 90 credits courses, including 5 core courses, 1 elective course, 2 design studio courses and the capstone research dissertation and design thesis.